AlexDiego123/AlexDiego123/README.md

 Hi 👋

-👥 I'm a programmer from Italy that loves to code Discord and Telegram Bots in JavaScript.
+👥 I'm a programmer from Italy that codes Discord and Telegram Bots.

 🕹 I like to play a lot of videogames like Minecraft,Roblox,Euro Truck Simulator 2 and Oxygen Not Included.